mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 Minimize the rounds of review.
 Look for patterns that are coming up and see if you can put these into

 Instance where I would suggest an edit and she would make more edits.

+# Start small and easy

+When I began hiring freelancers, I assigned them to write three different articles and email me when they were done.
+And then every time, they made the same mistakes on each article.

+Instead, start with just one.
+The freelancer's first attempts will be bad.
+You want to pay for that once and not three times.

 # Evaluating their first few drafts